 The language of medicine today

 The CPT® coding system offers doctors across the country a uniform process for coding medical services that streamlines reporting and increases accuracy and efficiency.
-For more than 5 decades, physicians and other health care professionals have relied on CPT to communicate with colleagues, patients, hospitals and insurers about the procedures they have performed.
+For more than five decades, physicians and other health care professionals have relied on CPT to communicate with colleagues, patients, hospitals and insurers about the procedures they have performed.

 CPT descriptive terms and identifying codes currently serve a wide variety of important functions.
 This system of terminology is the most widely accepted medical nomenclature used to report medical procedures and services under public and private health insurance programs.
 CPT is also used for administrative management purposes such as claims processing and developing guidelines for medical care review.